slackapi/bolt-js/docs/_future/deploy_your_app.md

 $ git push -u heroku main
 ```

 After the "Build succeeded!" and "Verifying deploy... done." messages appear, your app will have this newfound functionality!
+You can now test your Trigger again to verify the new change.

 ### Inspecting the activity logs {#activity-logs}